 d.
 Correspondence between the accrediting body and the provider during the accreditation process (from notification to decision) and throughout the provider’s term of accreditation.

 e.
 Written actions taken by the accreditation body which outline the term and status awarded to the provider.

 f.
 Follow-up reports (e.g., progress reports) generated by the CME provider, if required.

 2.10.
-Ensure that Annual Report data from each accredited provider, consistent with national standards established by the ACCME, is submitted via the national reporting system in keeping with ACCME-designated expectations and deadlines.8
+Ensure that Annual Report data and the Annual Fee from each accredited provider, consistent with national standards established by the ACCME, is submitted via the national reporting system in keeping with ACCME-designated expectations and deadlines.8

 2.11.
 Have, and use when necessary, written policy and procedure on Reconsideration and Appeals on adverse accreditation decisions.